Richienb/ROS-Code/docs/install-source.md

 ### Using make and curl

 !!! warning "Compatibility"
     Make and curl is usually only preinstalled in Linux.
-On other operating systems, `make` and `curl` needs to be manually installed.
+On other operating systems, `make` and `curl` need to be manually installed.

 !!! example "Install ROS Code"